agrisfao/recommender/README.md

 ## Recommender System for the SemaGrow Stack federation

-The Recommender System is a piece of software - entirely based on JAVA - that computes meaningful combinations between some datasets federated by [SemaGrow](http://www.semagrow.eu/), and generates a new triplestore: the “Recommender Database”.
+The Recommender System is a piece of software - entirely based on JAVA - that computes meaningful combinations between some datasets federated by [SemaGrow](http://www.semagrow.eu/), generating a new triplestore: the “Recommender Database”.
-This work was supported by the European Commission under EU FP7 project [SemaGrow](http://www.semagrow.eu/) (Grant No. 318497).
+This work was funded by the European Commission under EU FP7 project [SemaGrow](http://www.semagrow.eu/) (Grant No. 318497).

-It computes meaningful combinations between two or more datasets federated by SemaGrow: the computation of combinations is based on the matching of AGROVOC URIs between datasets.
+The Recommender System computes meaningful combinations between two or more datasets federated by SemaGrow: the computation of combinations is based on the matching of AGROVOC URIs between datasets.

 ### Execute the command line application